Verified Labels

 Clear weather

-Used mostly with outdoor videos when the weather is not rainy or snowy.
+Used mostly with outdoor videos when the weather appears to not be rainy or snowy.
+In the latter cases, the following label can be added instead.